 Be it a graduate of medicine or engineering, Civil Services is a common goal to most of them.
 Every year, close to one million candidates compete for around thousand vacancies in various services that include IAS, IPS and IFS.
 Without any second opinion, everyone agrees that clearing this toughest examination in the country is a gruelling task.

-Union Public Service Commission (UPSC), which conducts the Civil Services, is all set to kick-start the year-long selection process with the preliminary exam scheduled on June 3, 2018.
+Union Public Service Commission (UPSC), which conducts the Civil Services, is all set to kick-start the year-long selection process with the preliminary exam.

 Almost all the aspirants of Civil Services know the role of the preliminary exam in the selection process.
 Many aspirants feel that clearing the preliminary exam is a tough task compared to the main examination.
 This is due to high competition and less success ratio.